Ms. Mennone serves as an advisor / consultant to Cross Street Partners (CSP) development team.

 A specialized project strategist who drives organizational objectives and goals to completion, Frances has a proven record for taking new public private partnerships from nascent concepts to successful realities.
 Her strengths include resourcing creative funding such as New Market Tax Credits and PACE financing.

-Frances also works with CSP’s Financial Advisory group to help third-party projects strengthen their capital stacks.
+Frances also worked with CSP’s Financial Advisory group to help third-party projects strengthen their capital stacks.
 CSP’s New Market Tax Credit Community Development Entity, Urban Action Community Development team deploys allocation nationwide to meaningful projects.
 Frances works on the UACD team to source, vet and close projects.

 Prior to joining Cross Street Partners, Frances was a consultant with Cross Street Partners through FKM, the consultancy firm she founded.
 Notably she was also a member of the team that tackled the early stages of the redevelopment of Champion Paper in Hamilton, Ohio.
 This adaptive reuse project will be the site of the largest indoor sports complex in the United States.
 FKM’s projects included layering specialized finance into developments already underway, sourcing new market tax credits, compiling public private financing for recreational trail networks and riverfront development.